 What’s Influencing the “Directory”?

 It used to be that Active Directory was the center of the IT universe.
 It was designed with an extendible schema to always allow it to maintain itself as an organization’s system of record.
 But with the advent of the cloud, the digital transformation of businesses, and the need for more interoperability between cloud-based services, systems, and applications, the very idea of having a truly single directory has fallen by the wayside for many organizations.
-Microsoft has tried to retain control with Azure AD and it’s integration with both on-prem AD and Office 365 applications, but in practical application, for many organizations, this is merely one more cog in an already complicated directory “wheel”.
+Microsoft has tried to retain control with Azure AD and it’s integration with both on-prem AD and Microsoft 365 (and Office 365) applications, but in practical application, for many organizations, this is merely one more cog in an already complicated directory “wheel”.

 Now, there’s the idea of using some kind of federated directory, or a single sign-on to create the illusion of a single directory service, but in IT reality – that reality where someone in IT needs to log on and make an administrative change to this cloud-based directory, and then another over in their on-prem AD – it’s a bunch of directories that interact with one another in one fashion or another.